+PLANNING OFFICERS

+prepare report on planning application

+with recommendation

+PLANNING COMMITTEE

-PLANNING COMMITTEE discusses the report and determines applications (the Committee may choose to visit the site first) 15.2 Reports are available to the public five working days before the Committee on request.
+discusses the report and determines applications (the Committee may choose to visit the site first)

+- 15.2 Reports are available to the public five working days before the Committee on request.
 Paragraph 14.2 describes the content of reports.
 The application files, containing all comments, are also available at that stage.
 Late letters and other information may be put to Committee and copies of these are normally available for inspection.
-The public (including applicants and objectors) can attend Committee meetings and may speak under the terms of the Council's public speaking policy.

-15.3 A guidance leaflet on public speaking and the process to be followed is available from the Borough Council.
+The public (including applicants and objectors) can attend Committee meetings and may speak under the terms of the Council's public speaking policy. - 15.3 A guidance leaflet on public speaking and the process to be followed is available from the Borough Council.
 In essence, the officer will explain what is proposed and highlight the key planning issues.
 An applicant (or agent) wishing to speak on an application can ask to address the Committee for a defined time.
 Members may then ask questions of that individual if they wish.
 If an objector wishes to speak they can then do so for a defined time.
 Again, Members may ask questions of that individual.
-Members will then debate the merits of the case and arrive at a decision.

-15.4 It is important that Members are present throughout all the debate on an item.
-If any Member has to leave the Committee meeting for any reason, thereby missing any part of the proceedings, he/she should take no further part in the voting arrangements for the item(s) considered during their absence.

-15.5 The Planning Committee may agree or disagree with the report and recommendation (but see sections 18 and 19 below).
-Having considered all the relevant planning matters, the Committee may:

-- grant planning permission, usually with appropriate planning conditions; - refuse planning permission, with justified planning reason(s); - defer the application for further consideration.

-15.6 Planning enforcement decisions are normally taken by the Planning Committee.
+Members will then debate the merits of the case and arrive at a decision. - 15.4 It is important that Members are present throughout all the debate on an item.
+If any Member has to leave the Committee meeting for any reason, thereby missing any part of the proceedings, he/she should take no further part in the voting arrangements for the item(s) considered during their absence. - 15.5 The Planning Committee may agree or disagree with the report and recommendation (but see sections 18 and 19 below).
+Having considered all the relevant planning matters, the Committee may: - grant planning permission, usually with appropriate planning conditions; - refuse planning permission, with justified planning reason(s); - defer the application for further consideration. - 15.6 Planning enforcement decisions are normally taken by the Planning Committee.
 A written Officer report will normally be prepared in advance of the Committee.
-The report and the discussion at the Committee on some enforcement matters may not be available to the public, for example if the Council is considering a prosecution in the courts.
+The report and the discussion at the Committee on some enforcement matters may not be available to the public, for example if the

+Council is considering a prosecution in the courts.
 Schedule 12A of the Local Government Act 1972 as amended sets out what can be considered in private.

-15.7 Decisions on Local Development Framework proposals are referred to the Cabinet or Portfolio Member, following consideration of a written Officer report.

-15.8 The procedures governing the conduct of meetings are set out in the Council's Constitution.
+- 15.7 Decisions on Local Development Framework proposals are referred to the Cabinet or Portfolio Member, following consideration of a written Officer report. - 15.8 The procedures governing the conduct of meetings are set out in the Council's Constitution.
 However, the general public who attend these meetings will usually not be familiar with the Council's Constitution, or this Code.
 It is therefore important that decisions are made on relevant grounds and that this is the impression left with the public who attend.
 Responsibility for this rests primarily with the Chairman of the meeting, assisted where appropriate by officers.
-To facilitate this:

-- a briefing for the Chairman and Vice-Chairman of the Planning Committee will be held after the Officer reports and recommendations have been published.
+To facilitate this: - a briefing for the Chairman and Vice-Chairman of the Planning Committee will be held after the Officer reports and recommendations have been published.
 The purposes of these briefings is to inform the Chairman and Vice-Chairman of the issues, to ensure that the rationale for the Officer recommendation is explained, and to identify any potentially problematic or controversial items; - one or more Chartered Town Planners will be present at all Planning Committee meetings at which planning matters are considered; - a Legal Officer will normally also be present.